CSC1-1101-TTh9-S21/ps4/README.md

 ## Part 3: Working with input and output
 Create a program called `part3.py`.
 It have just a `main()` function.
 The `main()`: This function will:

 1. Open a file to read provided as a command line argument.
-I've provided an example text file in this repository.
+I've provided an example text file in this repository called `testfile.txt`.

 2. Create **four** variables storing: (1) the number of lines in the file; (2) the number of characters in the file; (3) the number of lines containing the letter "e"; (4) the number of lines containing the line "x".